tscanlin/developers.optimizely.com/src/content/server/getting-started/index.md

 ### 4. Create goals for the experiment

-You'll need to create at least one goal for your experiment, e.g. a conversion event or revenue.
+You'll need to create at least one goal for your experiment, e.g. a conversion event.
 To do so, go to the *Goals* tab and click on *New Goal*.
 Like experiments and variations, you'll need to specify a *Goal Key* that can be used to track that goal in your code.
 In this example, we've used `BOOKING_COMPLETE` as the goal and added it to the `SEARCH_RANKING_TEST_24` experiment.

 <img src="../../../assets/img/create-custom-goal.gif">